All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Currently no medical consensus on whether exercise helps preserve bone strength after middle age.
 Among those who do believe exercise can help keep bones strong, one theory is that bones respond to slight flexion caused by contraction of muscles, another theory is that bones respond to bodily vibrations, such as from running, jumping or walking downhill.

 Currently no medical consensus as to exact quantity, intensity and frequency of each exercise type required for optimum health.
 Moderate quantity and intensity done frequently probably best from practical point of view, because that is only type of routine that is both sustainable and effective for most people.
+(Note that, beyond initial period of getting into shape, goal is preserve strength and flexibility, not build more strength or flexibility, so frequent moderate exercise will not cause overtraining.)
 More generally, we can identify following types of exercise routines:

-About 20-25 minutes total, depending on whether extra time required for stretching, including nail care while sitting in lotus pose.
+About 30 minutes per day, including nail care while sitting in lotus pose.

 Breathe in through nose if possible.
 Breathe out through either nose or mouth, though nose preferable.
 Only breathe in through mouth when doing very strenuous calisthenics/poses.